elibs/ebash/doc/debugging.md

 be immensely helpful when you really need it.

 One caveat: you can't change the value of `ETRACE` on the fly.
-The value it had when you sourced `ebash` is the one that will affect the entire runtime of the script.
+The value it had when you sourced `ebash` is the one that will affect the entire duration of the script.